"Help me get organized!"

 Donna's A Place For Everything is a service that will help to de-clutter and organize your "things".
 I know that making these changes can be emotional and hard, but I am right there with you during the process listening and talking it through.
 This is a low pressure BUT keep you on task approach.
 Most times there is no need to spend extra money to help organize.
 You often have pieces in our home ready to be reused for another purpose.

 Whether you are moving or just thinking about downsizing I can help you!
 I will talk you through the process and physically help you pack the items.
+I will be there the day the movers come and help you through the process.
+After moving I can also unpack you into your new space.

 Donna's A Place For Everything can be the first steps to getting your life in order.
 It will be my pleasure to take you through the steps and help you lighten your life.